SatinCake/custom-commands-discord-bot/readme.md

-# Simple Discord Bot Setup Guide for Beginners
+# Custom Commands Discord Bot Setup Guide

 This guide will help you get started with running a simple Discord bot that responds to custom commands.
 No coding experience required!